 Your data will be made available immediately on the ESO archive via the User Portal.
 The CalSelector option will allow you to automatically include all necessary associated calibrations into your data package.
 You will get via email a copy of the electronic night report.

-For ESPRESSO a subset of the reduced data produced by the Paranal Pipeline is transferred to the archive and will be available for the PI and the person to which data access is delegated.
+For ESPRESSO and FORS2, a subset of the reduced data produced by the Paranal Pipeline is transferred to the archive and will be available for the PI and the person to which data access is delegated.

 - End-of-mission report